AndrewLim1990/AndrewLim1990.github.io/_posts/2017-01-21-simple-movie-recommender.md

 #### Magic Machine Learning Stuff:

-Remember before when I made the assumptions that we knew `x` and `beta`?
+Remember when I made the assumptions that we knew `x` and `beta`?
 Well now let's do away with those assumptions.
 Let's just make `x` and `beta` totally random and see if our algorithm can find optimal values for them.

 ```python